|(c) 2007-2015 Derek W. Logue. No part of this website may be used in any way without expressed written consent of the site owner.

 chamberlains.
 In the US, Indiana became the first state to allow physical castration in the late 1800s.
 Castration was

-certain undesirable behavioral traits were genetically transmitted .
-The practice of Eugenics was upheld in 1927
+undesirable behavioral traits were genetically transmitted .
+The practice of Eugenics was upheld in 1927 by the US

-some states had passed castration laws during World War 2, they fell quickly out of favor after the war .
-However,
+states had passed castration laws during World War 2, they fell quickly out of favor after the war .
+However, by the

-by the late 20th Century, most court rulings stipulating castration as punishment was overturned on appeal, and a
+late 20th Century, most court rulings stipulating castration as punishment was overturned on appeal, and a relieved

-relieved public lauded itself for living in more enlightened times .
-The use of castration made a return in 1996,
+public lauded itself for living in more enlightened times .
+The use of castration made a return in 1996, when California

 DOES CASTRATION WORK?